Skip to main content

 Effective design management is a key strategy in developing and maintaining the success of global fashion businesses.
 MA Fashion Design Management will give you a critical understanding of the global impact of fashion design through the lenses of sustainable design strategies, transparent supply chain development and innovation management.

 You will develop a range of essential practical management skills alongside a critical understanding of the global impact of fashion design.
-This will support your development towards a career in further research or in industry where a holistic appreciation of sustainable management is a pre-requisite.
-This exciting and dynamic course will help you develop a valuable knowledge base through opportunities to work on industry-relevant projects tackling design management challenges in the current global fashion industry.
+This will support your development towards a career in further research or in industry where a holistic approach to sustainable product management is essential.
+This exciting and dynamic course will help you develop a valuable knowledge base through opportunities to work on industry-relevant projects and live industry briefs tackling design management challenges in the current global fashion industry.

 What to expect